What to Expect from Average Boat Insurance Prices (with Examples)

 If you own a home, chances are good that your boat insurance rates can be lowered based on that asset.
 This may come as part of a "bundle" your insurer will offer.

-Even if you get homeowners insurance from one company and boat insurance from another, the latter may still consider your home ownership as a valid reason to offer lower boat insurance rates.
+Even if you get homeowners insurance from one company and boat insurance from another, the latter may still consider your home ownership as a valid reason to lower how much your boat insurance costs.

 As with cars, newer boats are usually more expensive to insure.
 There's just one caveat.

 Contrary to popular misconception, buying a used boat may not be a savings in terms of insurance costs.
 Many insurance companies will offer a better rate to insure a boat that has only been owned by one person.
-So, it often pays to keep an older boat, repairing and updating it as needed, as opposed to replacing it.
+So, it often pays to keep an older boat and making repairs and updates as needed (as opposed to replacing it).